smallkirby/rapt/README.md

 # 🚧 UNDER CONSTRUCTION 🚧

-# RAPT: Simple Toy apt
+# RAPT: Simple Toy apt written in Rust
 `rapt` is toy-version of `apt`(Debian Package Management System).
-`rapt` doesn't have so much functionalities `apt` has for simplicity. `rapt` supports completely limited number of architecture or formats.
+`rapt` doesn't have much functionalities `apt` has for simplicity. `rapt` supports completely limited number of architectures or formats.

 ![rapt-update](img/rapt-update-short.gif)

 ## warnings
 - DO NOT use `rapt` to install packages on actuall system.
-It would collapse package dependency.
+It might collapse package dependency.